 For this first look moment, David waited by the window until Jenny sneaked up behind him and told him he could turn around.
 First, they stared at each other beaming.
 Then, Jenny said: “Your bow tie’s wrong.
 Let me fix it for you.”
 Aha!
 Finally, someone who knew how to take care of him!

 Vieille Brasserie de Lachine Wedding Venue

-The Vieille Brasserie de Lachine is a lovely wedding venue that can accommodate small to medium sized weddings with up about 100 guests.
-It’s owned by the city of Montreal, so it’s run a bit differently than most wedding venues, but it’s great for couples who want a DIY approach to their wedding or who are working with a wedding planner who can set up everything beautifully.
+The Vieille Brasserie de Lachine is a lovely wedding venue that can accommodate small to medium sized weddings with up to about 100 guests.
+It’s owned by the City of Montreal, so it’s run a bit differently than most wedding venues, but it’s great for couples who want a DIY approach to their wedding or who are working with a wedding planner who can set up everything beautifully.
 It’s very affordable to rent.
 You can bring your own caterer and bartenders/booze.
 There’s a rental curfew where you need to be out and have cleared the hall by a certain time (it used to be quite early at 1 a.m., but now their website say 3 a.m. so they may have extended the time).

-Built in 1861, the building has an outdoor terrace for the ceremony and a gorgeous reception room with lots of rustic charm.
+Built in 1861, the building has a small outdoor terrace for the ceremony and a gorgeous reception room with lots of rustic charm.
 The place needs very little decoration, with its beautiful stone walls and exposed wooden beams.
 But Jenny’s mom still gathered wildflowers the morning the wedding to brighten up all the tables.